Category Archives: Snacks

 And We’re Live!

 Welcome!
 Today is the day I officially launch my Web site.
+(Wow that was a long time ago!)

 To celebrate the occasion, I have just posted a cooking demonstration showing you how to make “mom’s homemade salsa” which makes a great snack or can be used in other recipes.
 You can find the video on my “Cooking Videos” page or on my YouTube page which is linked from the “Follow Me On…” page.